htsull/JobPaw-Web-Scrapping/README.md

 # JobPaw Scrapping
 JobPaw is know as the biggest job board in Haiti.
-This project is meant to explore the way to scrap data on this site and store them in an excel file.
+This project is meant to explore the way to scrap data on this website and store them in an excel file.

 This project is divided in two parts :